jrmerwin/Skymind-Android-Documentation/Prereqs and Configuration for Android.md

 When training on a device is a reasonable option, the application performance can be improved by saving the trained model on the phone's external storage once an initial training is complete.
 The trained model can then be used as an application resource.
 This approach is useful for training networks with data obtained from user input.
 The following code illustrates how to train a network and save it on the phone's external resources.

 For API 23 and greater, you will need to include the permissions in your manifest and also programmatically request the read and write permissions in your activity.
-The required Manifest persmissions are:
+The required Manifest permissions are:
 ``` xml
 <manifest>
         <uses-permission android:name="android.permission.READ_EXTERNAL_STORAGE" />